fogi89188/Sumo-Car/README.md

-# Sumo-Car
+# Sumo-Robot
-School Project "Sumo Car" - an arduino car project.
+School Project "Sumo Robot" - an arduino robot project.

 ## Idea
 The idea behind this project is to create a sumo car, or the so called "Battle Bot".